yasiryagi/helpdesk/tokenomics/kpis/README.md

 ## Token Issuance

 The issuance of new tJOY will in practice be a cost incurred for all holders of tJOY, both passive and active.
-Because of this, it is in the interest of all holders to ensure the platforms resources are well managed, and keep tabs on the [Council Members](../roles/council-members) spending.
-As this would lead to a situation where there was no rational reason whatsoever to reward any of the [roles](../roles/), Jsgenesis will try to mimic the market force of supply and demand, by rewarding good behavior through [KPIs](#kpis)
+Because of this, it is in the interest of all holders to ensure the platform's resources are well managed, and keep tabs on the [Council Members'](../roles/council-members) spending.
+As this would lead to a situation where there was no rational reason whatsoever to reward any of the [roles](../roles/), Jsgenesis will try to mimic the market forces of supply and demand, by rewarding good behavior through [KPIs](#kpis).

 ### Inflationary Forces
 There are many inflationary forces in the network, but not all of them will impact the exchange rate.
 The main ones are recurring rewards, and other costs associated with achieving KPIs.